Jocelyn R Gravlee MD, CAQSM

 Leslie R Herndon MBA

-Leslie Herndon, MBA, received a Bachelor of Arts in Business Administration in 2005 and Master’s of Business Administration with a concentration in Accounting from Saint Leo University in 2007.
-Leslie has worked at the University of Florida for over 16 years.
-She has worked in the College of Medicine for the last 14 years as an Assistant Director of Finance for 5 years and an Associate Director of Healthcare Administrative Services for 9 years.
-Prior to this, she worked in UF Payroll Services for 2 years.
-She currently is the Assistant Director of Administration at Student Health Care Center.
+Leslie Herndon, MBA, earned a Bachelor of Arts in Business Administration in 2005 and a Master of Business Administration with a concentration in Accounting from Saint Leo University in 2007.
+She has worked at the University of Florida for over 17 years, spending the last 15 years in the College of Medicine.
+During this time, she served as the Assistant Director of Finance for 5 years and then as the Associate Director of Healthcare Administrative Services for 9 years.
+Prior to her roles in the College of Medicine, Leslie worked in UF Payroll Services for 2 years.
+She is currently the Assistant Director of Administration at the Student Health Care Center.

 Matthew P Walser PA-C